Emileehw/Clothing-Boutique-Database/README.md

-Clothing Store Database
+Clothing Boutique Database

-I designed a clothing store database using SQL and analyzed statistics by product.
+I designed a clothing boutique database using SQL and analyzed statistics by product.